Make a bootable DVD or USB drive with the Windows installation (all versions)

-You are informed that the tool will erase all contents from the selected device.
+The tool informs you that it is going to erase all the contents of the selected device.
 Click or tap Yes to confirm the operation.

-The Windows installation files are now being copied to the selected drive.
-Wait for the process to finish as it will take a while.
+Now the tool copies the Windows installation files to the selected drive.
+Wait for the process to finish as it can take a while.

-When done, you are informed that the bootable device was created successfully.
-Close the Windows USB/DVD Download Tool and eject the drive from your computer.
+When done, the app informs you that the bootable device was created successfully.
+Close the Windows USB/DVD Download Tool and eject the USB memory stick or DVD from your PC.

 You can now use that drive to install Windows on other devices and computers.